 Rhodes doesn’t have specific pre-health majors or pre-health tracks.
 Instead any major can lead to preparation for medical school and most other health profession programs.

 Our science courses have small class sizes and well-equipped, state-of-the-art laboratories.
-The College is currently constructing a new $30 million science facility, opened in 2017, providing state-of-the-art labs and technology to the campus.
+Robertson Hall, the College’s $30 million science facility, opened in 2017, providing state-of-the-art labs and technology to the campus.

 Our students compete well for nationally advertised summer research programs and have presented research at national meetings and authored articles in leading scientific publications.

 Since we are located in Memphis, Rhodes has strong ties and partnerships with world-renowned scientists at St. Jude Children’s Research Hospital, Le Bonheur Children’s Hospital, Regional One Health, the University of Tennessee Heath Sciences, the University of Memphis, and the Memphis Zoo and Aquarium.
 These community partners offer a range of internships, fellowships, and volunteer opportunities that are unavailable at most liberal arts colleges.

 Rhodes graduates are compassionate community members, top scholars, and nationally competitive, and they attend the most prestigious private and state medical schools throughout the country, including Baylor, Brown, Duke, Emory, Georgetown, Harvard, Johns Hopkins, Vanderbilt, Washington University, and Yale.

 Rhodes has a strong and loyal alumni network of health care providers throughout the country.
 Alumni are available to communicate on a wide number of topics, and many provide an opportunity for career shadowing.
 Some of our best internship opportunities have been through our alumni.